-If you like your martini shaken but not stirred then this is the one to order.
-Both gin and vodka are married together with dry vermouth to create this literary classic (it was invented by Ian Fleming as the drink of choice for the hero of his new novel, Casino Royale.)
+If you really do prefer your martini shaken but not stirred then this is the one to order.
+Vodka, Gin and dry vermouth combine to create this literary classic (it was invented by Ian Fleming as the drink of choice for the hero of his new novel, Casino Royale.)

 What the Martini is to gin, the Manhattan is to bourbon.
 The beautiful harmony of American whisky and sweet vermouth.
 Just a dash of bitters and a few drops of maraschino syrup round off this untouchable classic.